Greater-London-Authority/glarproj/README.md

 information on using git with R can be found [here](https://happygitwithr.com/).

-If this option is selected a git repository will be created and the user will be prompted about whether they want to make an initial commit.
+If this option is selected a git repository will be created.

 ### Use `renv` with this project?